Once Upon a Parsnip

 Once Upon a Parsnip is the Story Queen’s first independently published picture book.
 The collaboration with the smart, funny, very creative co-author Kevin R. Wood and illustrator Ben Mann was a joyous experience!

 FREE PARSNIP FUN STUFF

 Here’s a coloring page created from Ben’s book cover image and a second coloring page of Ms. Penelope Parsnip, signed with love.
-(Penelope is a later addition to the Once Upon a Parsnip story, by the way.
+(Penelope is a later addition to the Once Upon a Parsnip story.
 She isn’t actually IN the story, but she has become the Official Mascot and Muse for our book!)
 Ms. P is quite the fashionista.
 Here you’ll find a Penelope Parsnip paper doll and a template for a dress.
 Print out several dresses for kids to color and decorate.
 Create an entire inspired wardrobe for the Divine Ms. P!

 Speaking of inspired, my Once Upon a Parsnip co-author Kevin R. Wood has written a great resource for teachers, Parsnip Partnership, available either to download and read on-screen or to download and print into a booklet.
 (Use the double-sided option on your printer for the printable version.)

 An easy reader (about 2nd grade level), Parsnip Partnership explains how three people had great fun working together toward a common goal–even though two of the partners didn’t meet until after the book was in print.
 Want to encourage kids to collaborate on projects of their own?
 This free book is an excellent teaching tool!